Updated March 17, 2016

 Low-Power FM (LPFM) is a class of non-commercial FM station intended for non-profit groups to create non-commercial stations that are both inexpensive to build and operate.
 Because of their low power levels they serve limited geographic areas and are ideal for serving small and underserved communities.

 The second window to apply for an LPFM license closed on Friday, November 15, 2013.
-The FCC announced that 2,816 applications were filed during that window and that processing of those applications has begun.
-The Commission will address so-called “singleton” applications first.
-These are applications for which there are no other competitors for the same frequency.
+The FCC announced that 2,816 applications were filed during that window.

 No additional LPFM license opportunities have been scheduled.
 It is not likely that a third LPFM window will be opened soon, if at all.

 We have assembled this page to provide basic information about LPFM along with important news and background.
-It is not intended to be a comprehensive resource, but we hope it serves as a good starting point.
-Please don’t hesitate to email us with any questions you may have: email@example.com.
+While originally written prior to the last LPFM window, we continue to revise the page to be of use to current LPFM construction permit or license holders, as well as anyone interested in low-power FM radio.
+Please don’t hesitate to email us with any questions you may have: firstname.lastname@example.org.

 Low-power FM is a class of non-commercial broadcast radio service in the US created by the FCC to provide an inexpensive method for non-profit groups to get on the air.
 The service was established in 2000 after significant pressure and lobbying by advocates, including religious groups like the United Church of Christ, and media justice groups like the Prometheus Radio Project.